United States Virgin Islands: American period

 The aftermath of Hurricane Marilyn on the island of St. Thomas, 1995.
 In recent decades the U.S. Virgin Islands have been devastated by a series of hurricanes.

 Hurricane Hugo struck the U.S. Virgin Islands in 1989, causing catastrophic physical and economic damage, particularly on the island of St. Croix.
 The territory was again struck by Hurricane Marilyn in 1995, killing eight people and causing more than $2 billion in damage.
 The islands were again struck by hurricanes Bertha, Georges, Lenny, and Omar in 1996, 1998, 1999, and 2008, respectively, but damage was not as severe in those storms.

 In September 2017, Category 5 Hurricane Irma caused catastrophic damage, particularly to St. John and St. Thomas.
 Just two weeks later, Category 5 Hurricane Maria ravaged all three islands.
 Sustained winds at the Sandy Point National Wildlife Refuge on St. Croix reached 99 to 104 mph and gusted to 137 mph.
 Even stronger winds likely occurred somewhere across the island's west end.
 The British Virgin Islands and the other two U.S. Virgin Islands, St. John and St. Thomas, were far enough northeast to avoid the worst from Maria, but were still massively impacted, with great destruction everywhere.
 A wind gust to 86 mph was reported at St. Thomas.
 Weather stations on St. Croix recorded 5 and 10 in of rain from the hurricane, and estimates for St. John and St. Thomas were somewhat less.
 The hurricane killed two people, both in their homes: one person drowned and another was trapped by a mudslide.
 A third person had a fatal heart attack during the hurricane.
 The hurricane caused extensive and severe damage to St. Croix.
 After both hurricanes, the office of Virgin Islands congresswoman Stacey Plaskett stated that 90% of buildings in the Virgin Islands were damaged or destroyed and 13,000 of those buildings had lost their roofs.
 The Luis Hospital suffered roof damage and flooding, but remained operational.

+In December 2025, the United States Department of Justice sued the Virgin Islands for "unconstitutional" practices regarding gun rights.